 “At the end of five years, the government will see if it should conduct an open tender, depending on the capabilities of other local companies,” Dzulkefly said.

 Unlike typical logistics companies that charge shipping based on product weight and distance of the destination, Pharmaniaga charges MOH a percentage of the value of products purchased to cover logistics and distribution expenses.

 Dzulkefly also said MOH owned the IT system developed by Pharmaniaga to manage drug procurement.

-The government decided not to replace Pharmaniaga’s concession for public drug procurement with an open tender system after Finance Minister Lim Guan Eng deemed it a “monopoly” that cost the government over RM1 billion annually.
+The government decided to replace Pharmaniaga’s concession for public drug procurement with an open tender system after Finance Minister Lim Guan Eng deemed it a “monopoly” that cost the government over RM1 billion annually.